-For the purposes of developing the EIS, the proponent will engage with Aboriginal groups whose potential or established Aboriginal rights and Treaty rights and related interests may be affected by the project, which include at a minimum the following groups:
+For the purposes of developing the EIS, the proponent will engage with Aboriginal groups whose potential or established Aboriginal rights and Treaty rights and related interests may be affected by the project.
+Refer to Proponents' Guide: Engagement with the Mi'kmaq of Nova Scotia, 2009.